RileyTschumper/airquality/README.md

   + Any updates to the input boxes, update the map using the @change directive
 + Not working
   + Input boxes don't update when new location is panned

+April 11, 2019 at 10:45pm
++ New
+  + Create second independent map
+  + Create getAQ() to access OpenAQ API to get markers
+  + Create simple table placeholders for each map
++ Not working
+  + Markers are not added to table